 Civil servants are responsible for almost all aspects of running a country, from developing & maintaining infrastructure, to providing public services, to designing and implementing policies.
-Overall, we think that this can be a highly impactful career path if you’re able to work on some of the most pressing issues affecting low- and middle-income countries (LMICs).
+Overall, we think that this can be a highly impactful career path if you’re able to work on the unique and important issues that predominantly affect low- and middle-income countries (LMICs).

 It covers a wide range of advice, and is likely to be among the most comprehensive sources you’ll be able to find about this topic from an impact-focused perspective.
 It’s the result of considerable internal research, as well as consultation with the following domain experts: